 Old Library Collections

 Queens’ Old Library’s outstanding collection of early printed books comprises numerous donations of varying size and significance from former Fellows as well as purchases made by the College during the course of its history.
 As well as documenting over 500 years of intellectual life at Queens’, the collection's development reflects the College’s position in the world of learning during that time.
-We see this in the influence on the collection exerted by the presence of the Humanist scholar Erasmus at Queens’ in 1506 and again in 1510-15.
+We see this in the influence on the collection exerted by the presence of the Humanist scholar Erasmus at Queens’ from 1511 until 1514.
 Several books previously owned by Erasmus colleagues can be identified in the collection, the earliest being a copy of Erasmus’s Greek New Testament translation, which had been the property of his friend John Lasky.
 Bound in a contemporary Polish binding with his initials J. L., this highly significant publication is rarely found in British libraries.
 In addition to Humanist texts, Queens’ also holds extensive and valuable collections of the 17th and 18th centuries.
 Listed below are some principal components of the Old Library collection.

 - Thomas Smith (1513–1577) English scholar and diplomat. c.
 70 humanistic texts, representing one of the greatest single collections from the library of one individual now extant for Renaissance England.

 - Humphrey Tyndall, President of the College (1579 – 1614).
 58 volumes ‘all his folios which the library had not’.

 - Henry Hastings, Earl of Huntingdon (1586-1643), the prominent literary patron .
 102 volumes, 1612-3.

 - John Smith, Cambridge Platonist and Queens’ fellow (1644-52).
 Books on history, geography and travel, medicine, theology and Rabbinical writings, mathematics and astronomy.